bathom14/GravebloomReference/content/Classes/Fighter/Fighter.md

 Signature Techniques are special Maneuvers which utilize a d20 instead of your normal Maneuver die.
 At 11th level, you may roll an additional d20 for your Signature Technique die, and keep the highest result.
 This increases to two additional d20 at 17th level.

+### Level 11: Improved Recovery

+Beginning at the 11th level, whenever you activate your Second Wind, you now regain two Maneuver Die instead of one.
 ### Level 13: Studied Attacks

 Beginning at 13th level, you study your opponents and learn from each attack you make.
 If you make an attack roll against a creature and miss, you have Advantage on your next attack roll against that creature before the end of your next turn.